janosgyerik/writing-markdown-well/README.md

 I suggest the following workarounds:

-- Move the section with deeply nested sub-sections to its own, separate document
+- Move the section with deeply nested sub-sections to a separate document

 - Reorganize the document to eliminate deep nesting

-- If the sub-sections are small, replace them with bullet lists
+- If the sub-sections are small enough, consider replacing them with bullet lists

-The bottom line is, deeply nested documents are hard to read, and therefore not very useful.
-One way or another, eliminate the deep nesting by simplifying.
+The bottom line is: deeply nested documents are hard to read, and therefore not very useful.
+One way or another, eliminate deeply nested headings by simplifying the document.

 ### Semantic correctness